DBCDK/serviceprovider/doc/community/examples.md

 Follow is done in the same way as likes. by using the endpoint: `community/follows`

 ## Moderation
-Moderation is done by flagging content created by a user and adding a Quarentine to a Profile.
+Moderation is done by flagging content created by a user and adding a Quarantine to a Profile.

 ### Flag profile